GehriJan/template-method-demo/doc/main.typ

 - *Global Impact of Changes*\
   Modifications in the base class can inadvertently propagate to all subclasses, introducing potential bugs [@McDonough2017, p.
 253].

-= Differentiation to Other Patterns
+= Differentiation from Other Patterns

-While the template method shares similarities with other design patterns, its unique characteristics set it apart:
+The Template Method is often compared to other patterns due to its structural similarities.
+However, key distinctions highlight its unique role.

-1. *Strategy Pattern*\
+- *Strategy Pattern*
-   The Strategy pattern encapsulates algorithms as interchangeable objects, offering runtime flexibility.
-In contrast, the template method fixes the algorithm's structure at compile time, delegating specific steps to subclasses [@McDonough2017, pp. 250-251].
+  - *Purpose*: Encapsulates algorithms as interchangeable objects for runtime flexibility.
+  - *Difference*: Strategy replaces an entire algorithm dynamically, while Template Method fixes the overall structure and allows variation only in specific steps.
+  - *Example*: A payment processor might use Strategy to switch between credit card and PayPal payments, while Template Method standardizes the sequence of authorization, processing, and logging [@gamma1993design, p.
+412].

-2. *Factory Method*\
+- *Factory Method*
-   Both patterns rely on abstract methods, but their goals differ: the Factory Method creates objects, while the template method defines an algorithmic workflow [@McDonough2017, pp. 249-250].
+  - *Purpose*: Defines a method for creating objects, letting subclasses specify the object type.
+  - *Difference*: Factory Method focuses on object creation, whereas Template Method defines an algorithm's structure.
+  - *Example*: A factory may decide between creating a `Car` or `Truck`, while Template Method standardizes the assembly sequence (e.g., engine installation, wheel attachment) [@McDonough2017, pp. 249-250].

+- *State Pattern*
+  - *Purpose*: Encapsulates state-based behavior, allowing objects to change behavior dynamically as their state changes.
+  - *Difference*: State modifies behavior based on an object's internal state, whereas Template Method enforces a fixed sequence of steps with variation points.
+  - *Example*: A vending machine uses State to handle coin insertion, selection, and dispensing, while Template Method enforces a consistent transaction workflow [@gamma1993design, p.
+412].

+- *Decorator Pattern*
+  - *Purpose*: Dynamically adds responsibilities to objects without altering their structure.
+  - *Difference*: Decorator enhances object behavior at runtime, while Template Method defines a standardized algorithm structure.
+  - *Example*: A text editor might use Decorator to add spell-checking or formatting features dynamically, while Template Method enforces a consistent pipeline (e.g., load file, edit, save) [@gamma1993design, p.
+412].

 = Outlook